Class of 3000: CD track list

 A CD featuring songs from the first season of the show was released on July 3, 2007 via LaFace Records.

 Broadcast and release

 The series made its world premiere (previously advertised as a live premiere with performances by Chris Brown) on November 3, 2006 at 8:00 p.m.
 ET/PT with a one-hour special.
 It was Cartoon Network's highest rated premiere since Foster's Home for Imaginary Friends in 2004 and ranked #1 in all of television for boys 2-11 and boys 6-11.
-It later premiered on Cartoon Network UK on May 28, 2007 and Cartoon Network Australia/New Zealand on February 4, 2008.
+It later premiered on Cartoon Network UK on May 28, 2007, Cartoon Network Australia/New Zealand on February 4, 2008 and Cartoon Network Asia on February 10, 2008.

 Although there have been no home video releases in Region 1, the show is available on Google Play, with the exception of "The Cure" from season two.

 Home media

 A DVD of the first season was released on April 17, 2008, in Region 4.
 Plus, in the UK, 3 episodes from the series were placed on a DVD.